earowang/sugrrants/README.md

 Overview
 --------

-The goal of *sugrrants* is to provide supporting graphics with R for analysing time series data.
+The goal of *sugrrants* is to provide supporting graphs with R for analysing time series data.
 It aims to fit into the *tidyverse* and grammar of graphics framework for handling temporal data.

 Installation
 ------------